ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 Image 3 (50 kph) is a bit cleaner than the first two images, but there is a washed out portion near the bottom of the sign.
 Since this doesn't really interfere too much with the numbers, classifying the sign should still be possible.

-Image 4 (60 kph) is clean and should easily be classified, assuming sufficient number of examples in the training data.
+Image 4 (60 kph) is clean and should easily be classified, assuming a sufficient number of examples in the training data.

 Image 5 (70 kph) has digits that are generally light and part of the '0' is washed out.
 The way the '0' looks, it could be confused with a '5' or '8'.
 Since there are no 75 kph or 78 kph signs in the database, this may be classifiable.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: